Inside Bravo and Vanderpump Rules' Jax Taylor and Brittany Cartwright's Decision to Part Ways - E! Online

 More details about Jax Taylor and Brittany Cartwright's sudden exit from Vanderpump Rules are coming to light.

 Four days after the reality stars surprised fans by announcing they are not returning to the hit show, E!
-News has learned Jax and Brittany's decision to part ways with Bravo was in fact mutual.
+News has learned more about the decision behind Jax, Brittany and Bravo parting ways.

 "Jax and Brittany want to focus on their family and their new journey," the insider explains of the expectant parents.
 "They are very excited for their son and they have some projects they are working on that allow them to share their own lives without Bravo's limitations."